-- 1. Have earned a Master's Degree in School Counseling or a related area. - 2.
-Apply for non-degree admission to the Graduate School. - 3.
-Contact the Program Coordinator to arrange an interview with the Pre-K-12 School Counseling Committee.
+1. Have earned a Master's Degree in School Counseling or a related area.

+- 2. Apply for non-degree admission to the Graduate School. - To apply for acceptance into the program and for a mandatory Interview with the Professional School Counseling Advisory Council, Scan and email one electronic file to the program coordinator materials by April 1st. - a) All previous transcripts - b) Letter of intent - c) 3 letters of recommendation, and - d) Proof of application to the Graduate School.